-The Maturation Project is considered as one reporting, accounting, and audit period despite it may cover more calendar years.
+The Maturation Project implementation phase is maximum 18 months and considered as one reporting, accounting, and audit period despite it may cover more calendar years.
+Projects that are extended, with a duration above 18 months, shall provide an interim audited financial statement.